fish-quant/fq-imjoy/docs/tools-imjoy.md

 * Some of its main **features** are:

     1. Specific functionality is provided by **plugins**, which can be installed with simple links.
 Available plugins are listed in the plugin list on the left part of the interface.
 Plugins using Python require a Plugin engine to be executed.
 Installation and usasage is detailed below.

-        !!! abstract "Quick summary for how to connect ImJoy to Jupyter engine"
-            1. Open anaconda terminal.
-            2. **Activate environment**: `conda activate fq-imjoy`
-            3. **Start Jupyter engine**: `imjoy --jupyter`
-            4. Connect ImJoy to Jupyter Engine 🚀.

     2. ImJoy can have several **workspaces**.
 Each workspace can contain multiple plugins and is dedicated to a specific data processing task.
 Workspaces can be selected from little puzzle